piepustina/Jelly/README.rst

 ## References
 <a id="1">[1]</a>
-Pustina P., Della Santina C., De Luca A.
+P. Pustina, C. Della Santina, A. De Luca.
 Unified Inverse Dynamics of Modular Serial Mechanical Systems with Application to Soft Robotics, in IEEE Trans. on Robotics, under review.